What are the Risks of Having Your Medical Information Online?

 - specialized and family (district) doctors.

-Medicine and data protection
+Medicine and Data Protection

 As already mentioned, the field of medicine and health care is an area where the safety of information is one of the fundamental characteristics.
-With the advent of the Internet, the patient-user has the opportunity to receive medical care remotely.
-Accordingly, the data on his state of health, before arriving at the destination, passes through several “channels” thanks to medical web design company.
+With the advent of the internet, the patient-user has the opportunity to receive medical care remotely.
+Accordingly, the data on his state of health, before arriving at the destination, passes through several “channels” thanks to the medical web design company.

 As a rule, when searching for or choosing a clinic or service, the user does not think about the protection of his personal data.
 Logically, the protection of personal data should not be the concern of the patient.